Cheese Pepperoni Sausage Pizza Pasta Multi Pot Recipe

 Reserve the mini pepperoni and cheese until the cooker is finished.
 You’ll stir them in last.
 Here. they are in my Pampered Chef Prep Bowls.

-Get creative with the flavors, and choose the flavors your family will love.
+• Get creative with the flavors, and choose the flavors your family will love.
 Love mushrooms or olives?
 Toss them in!
 Hate onions?
 Leave them out of the recipe.
-This really is a flexible recipe.
+This really is a flexible casserole recipe, perfect for chilly winter and fall meals.

 Happy eats!